visotrust/angular-archwizard/README.md

   )
 );

-@import '../node_modules/angular-archwizard/styles/archwizard.scss';
+@import '../node_modules/@achimha/angular-archwizard/styles/archwizard.scss';
 ```

-Please don't hesitate to look inside `node_modules/angular-archwizard/styles/variables.scss` for documentation
+Please don't hesitate to look inside `node_modules/@achimha/angular-archwizard/styles/variables.scss` for documentation
 on the `$aw-colors` variable and other variables you can tweak to tune the wizard to your needs.

 ## Example

-You can find an basic example project using `angular-archwizard` [here](https://madoar.github.io/angular-archwizard-demo).
+You can find an basic example project using `@achimha/angular-archwizard` [here](https://madoar.github.io/@achimha/angular-archwizard-demo).
-The sources for the example can be found in the [angular-archwizard-demo](https://github.com/madoar/angular-archwizard-demo) repository.
+The sources for the example can be found in the [@achimha/angular-archwizard-demo](https://github.com/@achimha/angular-archwizard-demo) repository.
 It illustrates how the wizard looks like and how the different settings can change its layout and behavior.